Indian Troops Martyr Two Youth In Pulwama - UrduPoint

 Indian Troops Martyr Two Youth In Pulwama

-Indian troops in their fresh act of state terrorism, martyred two Kashmiri youth in Pulwama district here on Wednesday
+Indian troops in their fresh act of state terrorism, martyred two Kashmiri youth on Wednesday in Pulwama district Indian Illegally Occupied Jammu and Kashmir (IIOJK).

-ISLAMABAD, Apr 6 (UrduPoint / Pakistan Point News - 6th Apr, 2022 ) :Indian troops in their fresh act of state terrorism, martyred two Kashmiri youth in Pulwama district here on Wednesday.
+ISLAMABAD, Apr 6 (UrduPoint / Pakistan Point News - 6th Apr, 2022 ) :Indian troops in their fresh act of state terrorism, martyred two Kashmiri youth on Wednesday in Pulwama district Indian Illegally Occupied Jammu and Kashmir (IIOJK).

-In Indian illegally occupied Jammu and Kashmir,the troops martyred the youth during a massive cordon and search operation in Arigam area of the district, said a press release.
+According to Kashmir Media Service (KMS), the troops martyred the youth during a massive cordon and search operation in Arigam area of the district.

 The operation was going on till last reports came in.